 Record flooding in Texas, Florida and Puerto Rico, following Hurricanes Harvey, Irma and Maria, has caused a slew of secondary health and safety hazards.
-Among these issues is the high risk of exposure to hazardous chemicals which have contaminated flood waters, including lead, arsenic, Benzene, sulfur dioxide and nitrogen oxide.
+Among these issues is the high risk of exposure to hazardous chemicals in contaminated flood waters, including lead, arsenic, benzene, sulfur dioxide and nitrogen oxide.
 With damage to chemical manufacturing facilities, pipeline ruptures and other accidental release incidents, residents and first responders in the areas affected by these devastating hurricanes need to take extra precautions to avoid exposure.

 What is Benzene?